Black Diamond Speed 40 Backpack Review: A Modular Alpine Tool Built to Summit

 Understanding this pack means understanding what alpine climbing actually demands of a bag.
 Approach packs live a brutal double life.
 On the way to a route, they carry crampons, ropes, ice tools, layers, and food.
 On the route itself, you want as little bulk and swing as possible.

 Pull them off, and you have a stripped-down technical climbing bag with a clean profile and reduced mass.
-Leave them on, and you have a fully supported 40-liter load-hauler with excellent load transfer through the hips.
+Leave them on, and you have a fully supported load-carrier with dependable load transfer, which is the system’s ability to shift the pack’s weight off your shoulders and onto your stronger pelvic bones.

 The Materials: X-Rip Nylon and UTS Coating

-The main body fabric is BD’s own X-Rip 210-denier nylon with a UTS (Ultra Tear Strength) coating.
+The main body fabric is Black Diamond’s own X-Rip 210-denier nylon with a UTS (Ultra Tear Strength) coating.
 The 210d weight is on the lighter end for an alpine pack, but the X-rip weave pattern reinforces tear resistance without adding bulk.
-For hikers who dislike noisy gear, the X-Rip fabric is also a relatively “quiet” technical nylon compared to the crinkly sound of Dyneema or stiff high-denier Cordura (offering peace on the trail, not plastic sounds).
-The UTS coating adds a vital layer of weather and abrasion protection.
-This matters immensely on rock and ice where the pack face regularly contacts hard surfaces.
+For hikers who dislike noisy gear, the X-Rip fabric is also a relatively quiet technical nylon compared to the crinkly sound of Dyneema or stiff, high-denier Cordura.

 The front of the pack also features a welded abrasion patch in the highest-wear zone.
 This is specifically reinforced for contact with crampons and sharp tool edges.
-That is not an afterthought feature.
-It is a direct acknowledgment that this pack lives on mountains where metal gear sits against the fabric constantly.
+This is a direct acknowledgment that this pack lives on mountains where metal gear sits against the fabric constantly.

 The Hardware: Dogbones, PickPockets, and Glove-Friendly Buckles

 Where the Speed 40 separates itself from general hiking packs is in the climbing-specific hardware.
-The ice tool attachment system uses metal dogbone loops instead of plastic toggles.
-In sub-zero temperatures, plastic toggles become brittle and can fail at exactly the wrong moment.
-Metal holds.
+The ice tool attachment system uses metal dogbone loops, which are rigid aluminum brackets that slide through the head of an ice axe to secure it, instead of plastic toggles.
+In sub-zero temperatures, plastic toggles can become brittle and fail.
+Metal hardware is generally far more dependable in freezing conditions.

 Suspension and Fit: Two Sizes, Dual-Density Foam